varshasathya/Self_driving_car_Lane_detection_P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+1. I converted the image to greyscale.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]
+2. Applied guassian blur to smoothen the edges.
+![alt text][image2]
+3. Applied canny edge dectection functionality on smoothened image.
+![alt text][image3]
+4. Applied pollyfit region of interest and discarded all the other lines outside this region of interest.
+![alt text][image4]
+5. Applied Hough Transform to detect lanes within the region of interest and two smooth red lines are drawn by interpolating the seperate lanes.
+![alt text][image5]

+In order to draw a single line on the left and right lanes, I added two new funtions called draw_each_line() and draw_both_lane_lines().

+To create two solid lines instead of segmented lines, I first seperate left lane lines from right lane lines using the condition where left lane line will be negative.
+Later I'm interpolating the points by minimizing distance between these points using stats.linregress(x,y) from which we obtain slope and intercept of the lane as this helps us to reduce least square errors.

+At first solidYellowLeft.mp4 was showing distorted line at the right line of the lane.
+Later I discarded lines with smaller slopes as they might be forming horizontal lines thus obtaining smooth lines at both sides of the lanes without any distortion.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be that the hyperparameters are hard coded including the vertices for the polygon as it is assumed that camera position, angles are fixed and the road/lane is flat.
+So this method may not work on advance scenerios where there may be uphill/downhill or any other obstacles/vechicles in the way of our car.

-Another shortcoming could be ...
+Another shortcoming could be that straight lines doesn't work well on curved lanes.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use higher order polynomial without using more computational resources.

-Another potential improvement could be to ...
+Another potential improvement could be to use deep learning model in order to find lanes thus eliminating hard coded parameters.
+This approach may also be improvised to detect lanes under various scenerios without fixed assumptions.